 Identification of something that has been reduced to a pile of ash can be impossible.
 Obviously, an inventory that can survive a fire is as important as the inventory itself.

 In my 18 years as an insurance agent, I’ve found theft losses to be some of the most stressful for homeowners.
 Not because of the cost of repairs or the loss of their stuff.
-From a financial standpoint, most theft claims result in losses that are less that $5,000.
+From a financial standpoint, most theft claims result in losses that are less than $5,000.

-Your peace-of-mind can’t be replaced by your insurance policy after a theft.
+Your peace of mind can’t be replaced by your insurance policy after a theft.
 Money can’t buy that.

 The need for a home inventory may seem the most obvious in a theft claim.
 After all your stuff isn’t damaged and laying on the floor.
 IT’S GONE.

 *THEFT COVERAGE FINE PRINT*

 Every home and renter’s insurance policy has special limitations on coverage for certain types of personal property.

 - Jewelry, Guns, and Computers are just a few of the things that have a limited amount of coverage.